Table of contents

 On the last weekend of June I located myself on a camping site in Scharnitz (964 meters), Austria, close to the Isar (Karwendelcamp).

-Again I had to deal with oppressively hot summer days, but apart from that the conditions for conquering one of the summits in the surrounding area were not too bad.
+Again I had to deal with oppressively hot summer days, but apart from that the conditions for conquering one of the summits in the surrounding area were fine.

 I decided to ascend the Pleisenspitze (2569 meters), a peak that offers a delightful view onto the western parts of the Karwendelgebirge.

 Ascending took me four, descending three hours, not including a short break at the Pleisenhütte on 1757 meters.
-It is advisable to fill your water bottle here, because you search in vain for water sources on the remainder of the now stony trail to the peak.
+I recommend replenishing your water bottle here, because you search in vain for water sources on the remainder of the stony trail to the peak.

 Aside from the comparatively large elevation gain of 1600 meters, there are no real technical challenges along the way (i.e. steep sections with via ferrata) and the red marks of the trail are easy to follow.